Suspect in Charlie Kirk assassination expressed opposition to conservative activist's views

 Family members of Robinson did not immediately return messages seeking comment.
 It was not clear if he had a lawyer.

-Kirk was killed by a single shot in what police said was a targeted attack and the governor called a political assassination.
+Kirk was a conservative provocateur who became a powerful political force by rallying young Republican voters and was a fixture on college campuses, where he invited sometimes-vehement debate on social issues.

 Kirk co-founded the nonprofit political organization Turning Point USA, based in Arizona.
-He had had been speaking at a debate hosted by Turning Point at Utah Valley University at the time of Wednesday's shooting.
+He had had been speaking at a campus debate on the first stop of his “American Comeback Tour,” at the time of Wednesday’s shooting.

+He was taking questions from an audience memberabout gun violence. when suddenly a shot rang out.
+Kirk reached up with his right hand as blood gushes from the left side of his neck.
+Stunned spectators gasped and screamed before people started running away.

 “He wanted to help young people, and he didn’t deserve this,” Trump said Friday.
 “He was really a good person.”